⚠️ We are currently updating our 2021/22 tax guidance across the website

 What is the trading allowance?

-A trading allowance was introduced for the 2017/18 tax year onwards to exempt trading and/or miscellaneous income of up to £1,000 per tax year from income tax.
+A trading allowance was introduced from the 2017/18 tax year onwards, to exempt trading and/or miscellaneous income of up to £1,000 per tax year from income tax.
 This might include income from the gig economy or from selling things online (more on this later).

 If Jax’s income is over £1,000 and it is trading income then she must register for Self Assessment as a self-employed person.